Probate and Trusts Silicon Valley

-A probate proceeding is a court-supervised process ensuring the transfer of assets, upon an individual’s death, to the beneficiaries named in his will or if there is no will, to the heirs as set forth in the probate code.
-It also sets in motion a process which determines the validity of a creditor’s claim against any given estate in a relatively short time.
+A probate proceeding is a court-supervised process ensuring the transfer of assets, upon an individual’s death, to the beneficiaries named in his or her will.
+If there is no will at the time of a person’s death, then the probate proceeding ensures the transfer of assets to the heirs as set forth in the probate code.
+Probate also sets a process in motion which determines the validity of a creditor’s claim against any given estate in a relatively short amount of time.

-Probate does have certain advantages.
+Probate has certain advantages.
 Primarily, it guarantees that a deceased individual’s assets are verified and distributed, under court supervision, as he or she intended.
 Also, once the statutory period for examining and satisfying creditor claims passes, (usually four months after an executor is named), it is extremely difficult for creditors or others to claim any interest in the estate.
-As a result, probating an estate decreases the likelihood that a deceased professional (a doctor, accountant or attorney, for instance) will be sued posthumously.
-The most obvious benefit, of course, is the assurance that all the actions and accountings of the executor will be reviewed and approved by the probate court.
+As a result, probating an estate decreases the likelihood that a deceased professional (a doctor, accountant, or attorney, for instance) will be sued posthumously.
+The most obvious benefit of probate is the assurance that all the actions and accountings of the executor will be reviewed and approved by the probate court.

-The hearing will usually occur several weeks after the filing of the matter.
-Its purpose is to make a judgment as to whether the will is valid, as well as to appoint the personal representative.
+The probate hearing itself will usually occur several weeks after the filing of the matter.
+The purpose of the hearing is to make a judgment as to whether the will is valid, as well as to appoint the personal representative.
 In some instances, those who witnessed the will are asked by the court to sign a declaration to that effect.
 In the absence of objections, the court approves the petition and appoints the personal representative.